 Salary

 While serving in the assigned council camp, you will be paid a salary equal to what is paid to American counselors at that camp.
-You will be advised of the amount of the salary upon acceptance by a BSA local council camp for employment.
+You will be advised of the amount of the salary upon acceptance by a Scouting America local council camp for employment.
 You will also receive room and board during camp.

 Visa